Keep your visitors motivated with a rigorously picked list of the funniest 404 pages.

 Using charts is actually a good idea for these pages.
 Whether it’s flowcharts, ven-charts, or any other chart you can think of.
 It works because it’s a completely different way to display the unavailable page.
 I wonder if a pie chart would also work.

 Github’s audience are geeky developers.
-Their Star Wars inspired scene featuring the Octocat mascot and the quote ‘This is not the web page you are looking for’ is a well-matched message for their audience.
+Their Star Wars-inspired scene featuring the Octocat mascot and the quote ‘This is not the web page you are looking for’ is a well-matched message for their audience.
+Notice, also, how, by placing the search bar at the center, they provide an excellent solution for navigation from this page.

 Taco Bell is known as a brand that knows how to crack a joke on social media.
 Their 404 page also gets a laugh, with its taco animation and silly text: ‘THE PAGE YOU WERE LOOKING FOR DOES NOT EXIST (Unless you were looking for a page with an animation of a taco tripping and literally spilling the beans.
 If that’s the case, it definitely exists, and you definitely found it.)’